Image credit: stills from a video produced by Membit

 - David Ebony, Critic, Yale Univ.
 Press / Art in America

-We are pleased to premier “Ascension,” a breathtaking location-based augmented reality (AR) art installation by Richard Humann and curated by Seol Park to premier during the 2017 Venice Biennale in Venice, Italy.
+We are pleased to premier “Ascension,” a breathtaking location-based augmented reality (AR) art installation that presents imagery by Richard Humann and produced by Seol Park to premier during the 2017 Venice Biennale in Venice, Italy.

 The constellations that we recognize today are based on a 2,000-year-old mythology of the ancient Greeks.
 Their heroes, villains, mortals, and gods ascended into the sky for all eternity.
 In "Ascension," Humann draws inspirations from the seminal work of comparative mythology, “The Hero with a Thousand Faces” by Joseph Campbell and presents twelve new constellations that tell the myths and legends not of the ancient Greeks but of our own -- the heroes and villains of the past century.
 These new AR stars are suspended across the expanse of the sky over the magical city of Venice.